aakhrif/real-estate/README.md

 1. Provide direct, explicit access to the underlying form's object model.
 2. Compared to template-driven forms, they are more robust: they're more scalable, reusable, and testable.
 3. If forms are a key part of your application, or you're already using reactive patterns for building your application, use reactive forms.

+# TO DO
+1. Design app: add pages and components, style navbar an main section
+2. Use reactive form to search for real estates
+3. Create (get) Models: Show results (list) and results details (ge /:id)
+4. Measure performance lazy loading etc..
+5. E2E-, unit and integrity Tests
+5. Deployment